Manto/llm-if-wrapper/README.md

 ## Running Locally

-To run the project locally in Anthropic:
+To run the game `9:05` locally in Anthropic:

 ```
 export ANTHROPIC_API_KEY=sk-...
-python local.py
+python local.py games/905.z5
 ```

 ## Deploy and Play from Browser